The Cisneros Collection

 The genesis of CPPC's collection of art and objects from the colonial period is framed by artworks from Venezuela's Hispanic and early Republican periods.
 Over time, the collection has grown to include paintings and sculptures; objects—including silverware and furniture—as well as devotional artifacts from the early seventeenth to the mid-nineteenth centuries.

-Primarily crafted by artisans in Spanish and Portuguese America, these objects reflect the transcontinental network of colonial societies through their iconographies, styles, methods of production, and circulation.
-The collection also exemplifies the social fabrics that emerged on local levels, particularly the various roles in which artworks and devotional objects were displayed and used in religious and domestic settings.
+Primarily crafted by artisans in Spanish and Portuguese America, these objects reflect the transatlantic network of contemporary societies through their iconographies, styles, methods of production, and circulation.
+The collection also exemplifies the social structures that emerged on local levels, particularly the various ways in which devotional and secular objects were displayed and used in religious and domestic settings.

 Gallery page